Anchor Bay Entertainment: History

-In the late 1990s and early 2000s, Anchor Bay specialized in the release of horror films, particularly cult films and slasher movies from the 1970s and 1980s.
-One of its first releases was Prom Night in 1980.
-It also released Halloween (as well as its 3rd, 4th, and 5th sequels), Hellraiser, and many others, leading the home video market for obscure and retro horror films.
+In the late 1990s and early 2000s, Anchor Bay specialized in the release of horror films, particularly cult films and slasher films from the 1970s and 1980s.
+One of its first releases was Prom Night.
+It also released Halloween (as well as its 4th, and 5th sequels), Hellraiser, and many others, leading the home video market for obscure and vintage horror films.

-In October 2000, Anchor Bay Entertainment expanded to the United Kingdom.
+In October 2000, Anchor Bay Entertainment expanded to the United Kingdom, the first non-North American country to release film and TV on home media.

-In 2003, Handleman sold Anchor Bay to IDT Entertainment, at the time a newly formed entertainment division of telecommunications company IDT Corporation.
+In 2003, Handleman sold Anchor Bay to IDT Entertainment, at the time a newly-formed entertainment division of telecommunications company IDT Corporation.
 On February 4, 2005, the Securities and Exchange Commission filed civil charges against two former employees of Anchor Bay Entertainment, formerly owned by Handleman.
-The SEC's complaint, which was filed in the United States District Court for the Eastern District of Michigan, alleges that the two employees caused the company to enter into a 2 million-dollar fraudulent transactions.
-The transactions involved the purported sale of slow-moving or obsolete inventory to business partners coupled with secret buy-back provisions.
+The SEC's complaint, which was filed in the United States District Court for the Eastern District of Michigan, claims that the two employees caused the company to enter into a two million-dollar fraudulent transactions.
+The transactions involved the purported sale of slow-moving or obsolete inventory to business partners doubled with secret buy-back provisions.
 The inventory included worthless video boxes and sleeves and DVDs for films.
 Handleman subsequently restated its financial statements to correct these accounting errors.

+In 2004, it signed a licensing agreement with Stephen J. Cannell Productions to release its library on DVD.
+In 2005, it signed a deal with The Carsey-Werner Company to release many television series on DVD.
+In 2006, it attempted an agreement with Ember Entertainment Group to release The Man from U.N.C.L.E. and The Girl from U.N.C.L.E. on DVD, but it was prevented by a lawsuit from Warner Bros., who said it owned both series.